 Hello

-I’m a counsellor with a passion for helping people transform their lives.
-With a background in journalism and counselling, I combine curiosity, empathy, and practical tools to guide clients through challenges.
-Nothing shocks me, and I believe joy often emerges through tears.
-It’s a privilege to walk this journey with others.
+I’m a counsellor with a passion for helping high-performing professionals and business owners navigate the emotional and relational challenges that impact their personal lives and leadership.
+With a background in journalism and counselling, I bring curiosity, empathy, and strategic insight to guide clients through imposter syndrome, relationship breakdowns, and identity shifts.
+Nothing shocks me—joy often emerges through the hardest conversations.

 My Story